 Water Ski the Bay Sunday Mornings

-If you’re an avid water skier and would like to get out on Mission Bay for a few inexpensive turns, skip the rentals and tours and go with Convair Waterski Club.
+If you’re an avid water skier and want to get out on Mission Bay for a few inexpensive turns, skip the rentals and tours and go with Convair Waterski Club.
 The club gathers at the south end of Crown Point Beach on Sunday mornings from 8 a.m. to 11 a.m. and Thursday evenings from 5 p.m. to dusk, April through September.

 Cozy up to a Beach Bonfire